 As you may know, Marshall Edwards, Inc. is undertaking an initial public offering of common stock units in the United States.
 Each unit consists of one share of our common stock and one warrant to purchase an additional share of common stock.
 As part of this process, we are undertaking a "Directed Share Subscription Program" to offer certain security holders such as you with the opportunity to buy our common stock units at the initial public offering price.
 The initial public offering is being made through Janney Montgomery Scott LLC as the underwriter.
-Janney Montgomery Scott is also the dealer manager for the Directed Share Subscription Program.
+Janney Montgomery Scott is the dealer manager for the Directed Share Subscription Program.

-Attached for your information is a copy of our preliminary prospectus dated November 26, 2003, which is part of the registration statement that we filed with the U.S. Securities and Exchange Commission ("SEC").
+Attached for your information is a copy of our preliminary prospectus dated , 2003, which is part of the registration statement that we filed with the U.S. Securities and Exchange Commission as part of the initial public offering process.
 No sale of the common stock units may be made until the registration statement has been declared effective by the SEC.

-As part of the Directed Share Subscription Program, we are offering up to 1,500,000 common stock units to the following persons: (i) U.S. holders of our common stock, (ii) U.S. holders of ordinary shares of Novogen Limited, our parent company, and (iii) U.S. holders of Novogen's American Depositary Receipts ("ADRs"), in each case, who beneficially owned these securities as of the close of business on October 20, 2003.
+As part of the Directed Share Subscription Program, we are offering up to 1,500,000 common stock units to the following persons: (i) U.S. holders of our common stock, (ii) U.S. holders of ordinary shares of Novogen Limited, our parent company, and (iii) U.S. holders of Novogen's American Depositary Receipts, in each case, who held these securities on October 20, 2003.

 Set forth below is a description of how the Directed Share Subscription Program will work in connection with our initial public offering.
 Please review this description and the attached preliminary prospectus carefully in deciding whether or not you wish to participate in the Directed Share Subscription Program.